 May 31, 1948

-For the second straight day the Indians had a chance to take two games from a lower team in the division and were unsuccessful.
+For the second straight day the Indians had a chance to take two games from a lower division team and were unsuccessful.

 St. Louis Browns right-hander Cliff Fannin shut out the Indians, obviously tired and depleted by injury.
 Despite having only won one game before his start this afternoon, Fannin limited the Indians to just four hits.
 No Indian reached second base.

 Meanwhile, Fannin was making short work of the Tribe.
-He allowed singles in the second, fourth, eighth and ninth innings, but none of the base runners could reach scoring position.
+He allowed singles in the second, fourth, eighth and ninth inning, but none of the baserunners could reach scoring position.
 The Toledo native credited control with his breaking balls and offspeed pitches as the reason for his success.

 “I didn’t give them too many fastballs,” Fannin said.
 “I used curves and a slider and was putting the ball just about where I wanted it.”

 The Browns added two more runs in the top of the seventh inning off Tribe reliever Ed Klieman.
 Dillinger walked to start the inning and advanced to second on a sacrifice bunt by Stevens that left everyone safe.
 Priddy bunted both Dillinger and Stevens into scoring position, forcing Klieman to intentionally walk Zarilla.
 However, Klieman walked Lehner with the bases loaded to force in a run and Platt hit a fly ball to center field to plate another run, making it 6-0 Browns.